 People say a lot of things about love: It’s blind, it’s fate, it’s a biochemical reaction in our brains.
 As a product manager, you know love isn’t any of those things (well, maybe that last one).
 PMs make users fall in love with their products every day—not because it was preordained, but because they put effort into making their products unforgettable.

-A digital adoption platform (DAP) is a kind of software designed to improve product adoption through helpful flows that encourage and teach new users or employees how to use a product.
-Instead of making users figure things out on their own, product managers can use DAPs to create guided tours that introduce users to important features and functions.
+A software adoption or digital adoption platform (DAP) is a kind of software designed to improve product adoption through helpful flows that encourage and teach new users or employees how to use a product.
+A DAP allows PMs to:

-Product adoption platforms are the easiest and most effective way to improve the adoption rates of your product.
-Instead of wasting valuable work hours developing in-house UI patterns and analytics systems, a product adoption platform can do it for you right out of the box.
+Product adoption platforms are the easiest and most effective way to improve the user adoption rates of your product.
+Instead of wasting valuable work hours developing in-house UI patterns and analytics systems, a DAP can do it for you right out of the box.

-Product adoption platforms also help you convince more people to commit to your product in the first place by getting them to critical aha moments right away.
-For instance, GetResponse used Appcues to find their product’s best activation events and then designed an onboarding process that encouraged users to get to that point.
+- GetResponse used Appcues to find their product’s best activation events and then designed an onboarding process that encouraged users to get to that point.
 The result was a resounding 16% increase in activation events in a matter of days.
-That means more users were actually seeing the value GetReponse could bring—i.e., more people likely to sign up and pay for their services.

 11 best product adoption software platforms